arianpasquali/msc-thesis-code/README.md

 View detected topics and coherence scores from 20newsgroup:

 > cd demo/20newsgroup

 > python app.py

 open in your browser http://localhost:5000

 facebook
 ---------------

-Explore network from Facebook pages and their topics.
+Explore network from Facebook pages and their topics:

 > cd demo/facebook

 > open index.html